hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 * `⌘R` runs the current file.
 I do not like the default where the results are displayed at the bottom of the editor window, so I change it to **New window** in the **Preferences**, **Projects** tab.

 * `⇧⌃D` duplicates a line (or the current selection).
 I use this a lot to duplicate code patterns and then change the parameters.
-For example, if I have code from a CSV import like
+For example, when writing code from a CSV import to add to an ActiveRecord such as

 ```
 Security.create!(